nuxt-modules/i18n/docs/content/index.md

 ---
-title: 'Internationalization for Nuxt Applications · @nuxtjs/i18n'
+title: 'I18n for Nuxt Applications'
-description: 'I18n (Internationalization) module for your Nuxt project powered by Vue I18n.'
+description: 'Internationalization module for your Nuxt project powered by Vue I18n.'
 navigation: false
 ---